19hours/sg-statutes/Acts/Central Provident Fund Act.md

 21A\.—(1) Where in accordance with any regulations made under section 77 a member of the Fund has before 1st June 1981 withdrawn any money standing to his credit in the Fund —

-(a) to make payment, either full or partial, towards the purchase of an immovable property;
+(a) to make payment, either full or partial, towards the purchase or acquisition of an immovable property;

 [57/2007 wef 01/01/2008]

-(b) to repay or to make periodic payments towards the repayment of any loan taken by the member to finance or re-finance the purchase of an immovable property; or
+(b) to repay or to make periodic payments towards the repayment of any loan taken by the member to finance or re-finance the purchase or acquisition of an immovable property; or

 [57/2007 wef 01/01/2008]

 (c) to pay any costs, fees or other expenses incurred —

-(i) for the purchase of an immovable property;
+(i) for the purchase or acquisition of an immovable property;

 [57/2007 wef 01/01/2008]

-(ii) for obtaining a loan to finance or re-finance such purchase ; and
+(ii) for obtaining a loan to finance or re-finance such purchase or acquisition; and

 [57/2007 wef 01/01/2008]

 (iii) in connection with withdrawals of any money from the Fund,

 the Board may register or notify, in the appropriate register maintained by the Registrar under the Land Titles Act, the Land Titles (Strata) Act (Cap.
-158) or the Registration of Deeds Act, a charge on the member’s estate or interest in the immovable property to secure the repayment of the money withdrawn from the Fund including the interest that would have accrued thereto if the withdrawal had not been made and to secure the payment of the minimum sum into the member’s retirement account.
+158) or the Registration of Deeds Act, a charge on the member’s estate or interest in the immovable property to secure the repayment of the money withdrawn from the Fund including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made and to secure the payment of the minimum sum into the member’s retirement account.

 [57/2007 wef 01/01/2008]

-(1A) Where the immovable property is purchased or owned by the member as a co-purchaser, joint-tenant or tenant-in-common, as the case may be, with one or more persons, the charge shall, with the prior written consent of all the co-purchasers or co-owners, extend to all their respective estates or interests in the immovable property.
+(1A) Where the immovable property is purchased, acquired or owned by the member as a co-purchaser, joint-tenant or tenant-in-common, as the case may be, with one or more persons, the charge shall, with the prior written consent of all the co-purchasers or co-owners, extend to all their respective estates or interests in the immovable property.

 [57/2007 wef 01/01/2008]